catberry/catberry/docs/introducing-catberry.md

 there is a list of most important advantages which your isomorphic application receives using Catberry:

-* Server-side rendering is stream-based, it means client will see a page immediately and do not need to wait until all requests to API will be finished.
+* Server-side rendering is stream-based, it means user will see a page immediately and do not need to wait until all requests to API will be finished.
 * Application consists of independent modules.
 Page consist of placeholders and every module controls a group of such placeholders.